Pasifika-Web3-Tech-Hub/pasifika-whitepaper/README.md

 ---

-*This whitepaper outlines the vision and implementation plan for the Pasifika Web3 Tech Hub as of August 2025.
+*This whitepaper outlines the vision and implementation plan for the Pasifika Web3 Tech Hub as of September 2025.
 The project is under active development, and some details may evolve as the platform matures.*

 *Building a decentralized future rooted in Pacific traditions*